Skip to content

 Arriving at Night?

-If your resort can’t arrange a transfer until morning, stay one night in Malé or Hulhumalé.
+If your resort can't arrange a transfer until morning, stay one night in Male or Hulhumale.

 Where to Stay

-JEN Maldives Malé by Shangri-La
+Male JEN Maldives Male by Shangri-La

-Hulhumalé is located on the airport island.
+Quieter, residential, spacious, and walkable.
+Hulhumale is located on the airport island.

-It’s slower and more lived-in than resort islands.
+Hulhumale Rhythm: It's slower and more lived-in than resort islands.
 Perfect for an overnight before your seaplane, or flight home.

+Important: Hulhumale beaches are not bikini beaches.
 Wear rash guards and leggings out of respect for local customs.

 If you need guidance, I've stayed on both islands, so feel free to ask questions.